-Population growth continues to slow down.
-On the basis of the preliminary census results, the average annual increase in the decennium 2001 to 2011 has fallen to 1.34 per cent from 1.58 per cent in the years 1991 to 2001.
+average annual increase in the decennium 2001 to 2011 has fallen to 1.34 per cent from 1.58 per cent in the years 1991 to 2001.
 The growth rate of population has been calculated by the Bangladesh Bureau of Statistics on the basis of the enumerated population in each year.
 If we assume an undercounting to the same extent as in 2001, the real population number would have risen by the same rate.
 The population growth in Bangladesh now is slightly lower than that in India (1.4%), but higher than that in Sri Lanka and Myanmar (0.9% each).
-In Pakistan (2.2%) it is much higher.8
+In Pakistan (2.2%) it is much higher.18

 It should be added that the figures seem to indicate that gender selective abortion (female foeticide) and undernourishment of women and girls (both common in neighbouring India) would be not so pronounced to leave an impact in the population statistics.
 The growth rate and the sex ratios, however, relate only to the people living in Bangladesh.
 The number of Bangladeshis abroad is estimated at up to 12 million.
 If we assume that only 10 million have left the country over the last 40 years, we would have a net out-migration of 250,000 on average over the period or less than 0.2 per cent of population at present.
 The natural growth rate of population then must be higher than the total growth rate and rather in the range of 1.5 per cent.
-And as more men then women have left the country, the sex ratio would be higher than the 100 per cent of the census.
+And as more men then women have left the country, the sex ratio (number of males per 100 females) would be higher than the 100 of the census.

-With the unexpected census results, population density would be lower than commonly believed and still be under 1,000 inhabitants per square kilometre.
-The population density is highest in the corridor from Dhaka to Chittagong and lowest in the Chittagong Hill Tracts, the Sunderbans, the North and th Northeast.
+With the unexpected census results, population density would be lower than commonly believed and still be under 1,000 inhabitants per square kilometre.19 The population density is highest in the corridor from Dhaka to Chittagong and lowest in the Chittagong Hill Tracts, the Sunderbans, the North and th Northeast.